What is carcinoid syndrome?

 It may also be worth seeing a dietitian who can help you manage any necessary changes to your diet.
 Go to healthdirect’s service finder to find a dietitian close to you.

-For general information about carcinoid tumours and carcinoid syndrome, visit the Cancer Council Victoria website.
+For information about carcinoid tumours and carcinoid syndrome, as well as local support groups and advocacy, visit the NeuroEndocrine Cancer Australia website.

 For an international online support and discussion group for carcinoid cancer and carcinoid syndrome, visit the US Carcinoid Cancer Foundation website.